MaheshPrime/MaheshPrime/Readme.md

 <br />
 <br />

-### Incoming  Data Engineer Intern @ ADOBE !!.
+### Recent Role:  Data Engineer Intern @ ADOBE !!.
 - I’m currently pursuing my master's in Data Science at Indiana University Bloomington.
 - Fun fact: I love to read books and blogs.
+- DOne a Summer Intern (2024) at Adobe, where two robust Neo4j data models mapping the complete customer journey across Adobe products.
+- Worked as a senior Data Engineer at SADA for almost 1 year, where I focused on Google Cloud Customer.
-- Worked as a Data Engineer at TCS for a year in Vodafone Nucleus Project and received "Best Team award" for the contribution
+- Worked as a Data Engineer at TCS for 2 year in Vodafone Nucleus Project and received "Best Team award" for the contribution
 - Done a spring internship at TCS Chennai as a Web Developer.

 #### Fun facts: